 Personal Protective Equipment (PPE)

-Consistent with Centers for Disease Control and Prevention (CDC) recommendations, face masks are provided to all staff and those in our care.
+Face masks are provided to all staff and those in our care.
 Disposable gloves are readily available for staff conducting searches and handling property.
 Staff working at the front lobby screening sites wear personal protective equipment (PPE).